 When it comes to car insurance, it’s important to understand the laws your state has for it.
-Doing so can help protect you from liability after an accident and enable you to recover losses from one.
+Doing so can help protect you from liability after a motor vehicle accident and enable you to recover losses from one.
 It also can help you make sure that you're driving legally each day on the road!

 This is why understanding SR-22 insurance in Texas is important.